 - Overview of weather in Poland in October: Not as warm as September but generally more pleasant than November, October is among the best months to visit Poland.
 That’s assuming you don’t mind the slowly descending temperatures.
 Throughout much of the country, rainfall is lower or at least equal to September.

 City Avg.
 High Avg.
 Low Avg.
 Temp Krakow 13ºC / 55ºF 5ºC / 41ºF 9ºC / 48ºF Gdansk 11ºC / 52ºF 4ºC / 39ºF 8ºC / 46ºF Zakopane 10ºC / 50ºF 3ºC / 37ºF 7ºC / 45ºF Warsaw 13ºC / 55ºF 5ºC / 41ºF 9ºC / 48ºF

 - Where to go in Poland in October: Rainfall in southern Poland decreases significantly into October.
-Take advantage of drier days and the explosion of fall colours to go hiking around Zakopane.
+Take advantage of drier days and the explosion of fall colours to go hiking around Zakopane, one of the best day trips from Krakow.
 Towards the end of the month, movie lovers should warp over to Warsaw for the Warsaw Film Festival.

 - Overview of weather in Poland in November: Like October, November is reasonably dry throughout most of Poland, especially in comparison to the wet summer.
 The caveat is that temperatures in November in Poland begin to dip into uncomfortable territory.
 Even with the lower rainfall, days are grey and cold, especially towards the end of the month when sub-zero temperatures are always a possibility.